-If you are covered as a: Primary plan Secondary plan Non-dependent or dependent The plan covering you as a student.
+If you are: Primary plan Secondary plan Covered under this plan as a student or dependent The plan covering you as a student.
 The plan covering you as a dependent.
-Exception to the rule above when you are eligible for Medicare If you or your spouse has Medicare coverage, the rule above may be reversed.
-If you have any questions about this you can contact us: • Online: Log on to your Aetna Navigator® secure website at www.aetnastudenthealth.com.
-Select Find a Form, then select Your Other Health Plans By phone: Call the toll-free number on the back of your ID card COB rules for dependent children Unless there is a court order stating otherwise, the order of benefits is determined using the following rules that apply Child of: Parents who are married or living together, whether or not they have ever been married The "birthday rule" applies.
-The plan of the parent whose birthday (month and day only) falls earlier in the calendar year.
+COB rules for dependent children Child of: Parents who are married or living together, whether or not they have ever been married The "birthday rule" applies.
+The plan of the parent whose birthday (month and day only) falls earlier in the calendar year .
 Same birthdaysthe plan that has covered a parent longer is primary The plan of the parent born later in the year (month and day only).
 Same birthdaysthe plan that has covered a parent longer is primary Child of: Parents separated or divorced or not living together, whether or not they have ever been married With court-order The plan of the parent whom the court said is responsible for health coverage.
-But if that parent has no coverage then the other spouse's plan is primary.
+But if that parent has no coverage, then their spouse's plan is primary.
 The plan of the other parent.
 But if that parent has no coverage, then their spouse's plan is primary.
-Child of: Parents separated or divorced or not living together, whether or not they have ever been married-court-order states both parents are responsible for coverage or have joint custody Primary and secondary coverage i is based on the birthday rule.
-Parents separated or divorced or not living together, whether or not they have ever been married and there is no court-order The order of benefit payments is: The plan of the custodial parent pays first The plan of the spouse of the custodial parent (if any) pays second The plan of the noncustodial parents pays next The plan of the spouse of the noncustodial parent (if any) pays last
+Child of: Parents separated or divorced or not living together, whether or not they have ever been married Court-order states both parents are responsible for coverage or have joint custody or have joint custody Primary and secondary coverage is based on the birthday rule.
+Child of: Parents separated or divorced or not living together, whether or not they have ever been married and there is no court-order The order of benefit payments is: The plan of the custodial parent pays first The plan of the spouse of the custodial parent (if any) pays second The plan of the noncustodial parents pays next The plan of the spouse of the noncustodial parent (if any) pays last

-Child of: Persons, who are not the child's parents The rules shown for parents will apply, as if the persons were parents of the child.
-Child of: Parents, who is also covered under a spouse's plan The plan that has covered the person longer is primary.
+Child covered by: Individual who is not a parent (i.e. stepparent or grandparent) Treat the person the same as a parent when making the order of benefits determination: See Child of content above.
+Child covered by: Parent who is also covered under a spouse's plan The plan that has covered the person longer is primary.
 If coverage under the plans began on the same date, primary and secondary coverage is based on the birthday rule of the parents and spouse.
 Longer or shorter length of coverage If none of the above rules determine the order of payment, the plan that has covered the person longer is primary.
 Other rules do not apply If none of the above rules apply, the plans share expenses equally.
-This plan will not pay more than it would have paid had it been the primary plan